 Why Umbrella Policies Are Good for Homeowners

 With homeownership comes great responsibility.
 You’re maintaining a home and a yard that together make up your biggest financial asset.
 Yet more often than not, we don’t think of it that way.
 That is until an accident happens.

 What if someone trips on a rug or falls down your stairs?
 Are you prepared for the financial consequences of a lawsuit?
 This is when a personal umbrella insurance comes into play.
 It can save you from a financial disaster if an accident happens on your property.

 Here’s how.
 Umbrella insurance — sometimes called excess liability insurance — can be thought of as a guarantee that your savings, income, and other assets will be protected no matter what.
 So if you’re sued for damages that exceed the liability limits of your homeowners insurance, an umbrella policy will cover what’s leftover from what you owe.
 In some cases, it even provides coverage for things outside of your basic homeowners insurance.

-They’re also relatively cheap and customizable.
+Homeowners insurance also comes relatively cheap and customizable to your needs.
 Here’s what you need to know when considering an umbrella policy purchase.

 Umbrella insurance for homeowners

 Though not required, umbrella insurance is commonly purchased by homeowners.
 An extra layer of liability protection can prevent a lawsuit from wiping out not only your current savings but also what you stand to earn in the future.
 Without the additional coverage of an umbrella policy, you could be stuck paying off a massive settlement for years to come.

 Here are examples of the types of coverages provided by an umbrella policy and how they protect homeowners: